Alexandre2006/ATCS-Data-Analysis/presentation/slides.md

 ### What:
 - 📊 Contains information about H1-B Visa petitions from 2015 to 2019
 - 📈 Includes information about the employer, the job, the location, and the employee
-- 📜 Only includes data from certain states (Pennsylvania, Illionois, New York, Michigan, Ohio, 'Minnesota, Indiana, Wisconsin)
+- 📜 Only includes data from certain states (Pennsylvania, Illionois, New York, Michigan, Ohio, Minnesota, Indiana, Wisconsin)

 ---
 transition: fade-out